threefoldtech/info_grid/src/playground/nextcloud.md

 * Select a node
 * If you want to use a custom domain, click on **Custom domain** under **Domain Name** and write your domain name
   * Example: `nextcloudwebsite.com`
-* The **Select gateway** box will be visible whenever a gatway is required.
+* The **Select gateway** box will be visible whenever a gateway is required.
 If so, click it and choose a gateway
   * If you are also using a custom domain, you must set your DNS record now before proceeding.
 The IP of the gateway will appear on screen.
-Check [below](#dns-details) for more information
+Check [below](#set-the-dns-record) for more information
 * Click **Deploy**

 ***